 With the right key, you can open or lock doors.

-Again we see an insight to the running war Jesus had with the Pharisees the stricter religious group within the Israeli religious system.
-After Jesus had said some comments against them and the teachers of the law see the bottom two lines of the background reading for their response.
+Again we see an insight into the running war Jesus had with the Pharisees, the stricter religious group within the Israeli religious system.
+After Jesus had said some comments against them and the teachers of the law.
+See the bottom two lines of the background reading for their response.